How do I apply for an Extra Credit Wellness Education grant?

 Raley’s grant program is designed to impact youth through purposeful exposure to agriculture, food and nutrition.
-Accredited K-12 schools are eligible to apply for the program.
+Accredited K-12 schools, school districts, and homeschools that demonstrate compliance with all current California homeschool laws and regulations are eligible to apply for the program.
 The school campus must be within a 20-mile radius of a Raley’s, Bel Air Market or Nob Hill Foods location.

 How does the Extra Credit Wellness Education program work?

 Raley’s Extra Credit program is designed to fund the growth of food literacy and wellness education in accredited K-12 educational institutions (public, charter or private).
 Schools interested in applying for an Extra Credit grant may submit one online application for funding per school year, during one of two application cycles; fall or spring.
 Click here to learn more about the cycle timelines.

 Will my purchases still make a difference and contribute to helping area youth?
 Yes.
 Last year, Raley’s donated $1 million to more than 90 schools through our Extra Credit Grants Program, impacting thousands of students in the neighborhoods of our stores.
 Raley’s is dedicated to supporting the communities in which we serve, making focused and intentional impact.

 How do I make changes to my Extra Credit Wellness Education grant application?

 Application periods are generally open for up to four weeks, with Extra Credit Grants awarded twice annually to accredited K-12 institutions that seek support to operate youth health and wellness programs.
 Once an application is submitted for consideration, changes cannot be made so we encourage organizations to assemble all necessary application materials prior to submitting a final proposal.

 Materials that may be required or questions the may be asked as part of your submission packet may include (but not be limited to) the following:

 * county or counties in which your school operates